slaclab/smurf_cfg/defaults/README.md

 The file format is defaults\_version\_bay0type\_bay1type.yml.

 - version: c02, c03.
 The version of the AMC mezzanine cards in both bay 0 and bay 1.
 - bay0type: hb, lb.
-The type of AMC in bay 0, which is on the right hand side of the carrier.
+The type of AMC in bay 0, which is on the right hand side facing the carrier bays.
 - bay1type: hb, lb.
 The type of AMC in bay 1, on the left.

 <table>